elastic/kibana/rfcs/text/0004_application_service_mounting.md

   "overview" page: mykibana.com/app/my-app/overview

-When setting up a router, your application should only handle the part of the URL following the `params.appBasePath` provided when you application is mounted.
+When setting up a router, your application should only handle the part of the URL following the `context.basename` provided when you application is mounted.

 ### Legacy Applications